Written by: Felicity Flores

 Source: Pinterest

 In 1991, Rick scored 47 out of 48, which represents an IQ of 190.
-Later, Rick began writing for quiz shows on a Remote Control series.
+Later, Rick began writing for quiz shows on the Remote Control series.

 Rosner was also featured on an episode of A&E Television’s series Obsessed in 2009.